-Christmas Eve (Christianity) and related observances.
+Christmas Eve (Christianity) and its related observances.

 1601 – The Battle of Kinsale.
 Hugh O’Neill and Red Hugh O’Donnell are heavily defeated by Mountjoy.

 1701 – Captain Thomas Bellew fights a duel with Major-General William Stewart on Christmas Eve – both men’s right hands are disabled as a result of war wounds, and Bellew has served under Stewart.
 Stewart fires from two yards and blows Bellew’s hat off, whereupon Bellew throws his pistol away, saying he does not wish to kill Stewart.

 1709 – Alan Brodrick, Speaker of the House of Commons, is appointed Lord Chief Justice of the Court of Queen’s Bench.

 1713 – The second Irish parliament of Queen Anne sits from 25 November to this date.
 The Whig Alan Brodrick is elected Speaker for the second time (having served 21 September 1703 to 19 May 1710), in place of John Forster, after a stormy contest with the government’s Tory nominee, Sir Richard Levinge.

 1810 – John O’Connell, politician and son of Irish Nationalist leader, Daniel O’Connell, is born in Dublin.

 1889 – Captain William O’Shea files for divorce, citing Parnell as his wife Kitty’s lover, thus causing moral outrage and the subsequent loss of Parnell’s political power.